April/May 2016 Newsletter

 School and Afterschool Transportation Survey

 Getting young kids to school is often difficult.
 Please help the San Francisco County Transportation Authority and Mayor’s Office find ways to make the school and afterschool commute easier by taking this ten minute survey for parents or caregivers of students in Kindergarten through fifth grade.
 Whether the school is public, private, parochial or charter, we want your thoughts about your transportation options.
-You can take the survey in English
+You can take the survey in English, Chinese, or Spanish.

 Walter Haas Connector Trail